pkchat55/hudlUI/README.md

 ## About the Project

-Playwright Demo - This project is based on Microsoft Playwright which enables reliable end-to-end testing for modern web apps.
+Playwright Selenium with JAVA - Hudl(Login scenario) - This project is based on Microsoft Playwright which enables reliable end-to-end testing for modern web apps.

 Top Features: